 Today, the 4th Sunday of Easter, is “Good Shepherd Sunday” and so the entire Catholic Church designated this day as “World Day of Prayer for Vocations.”
-We pray most especially for priests in our diocese here Oakland that they may persevere in their chosen vocation and that more men would respond to the call to priestly life.
+We pray most especially for priests all over the world that they may persevere in their chosen vocation and that more men and women would respond to the call to priestly and religious life.

-During the LA Congress this year in March, I came across this book by Msgr.
+In the not so distant past, I came across this book by Msgr.
 Stephen Rosetti entitled, “Why Priests are Happy.”
-The title itself intrigued me in a lot of ways and so I bought and read it during my retreat at Sta.
-Cruz, Villa Maria Del Mar.
+The title itself intrigued me in a lot of ways, as this could also be a question even of lay people, who are at least, curious about the life of their priests.
 Driven by the theme about the Good Shepherd, I decided to share my thoughts about the book to all of you.
-So why are priests happy?
 The author points out several factors.
 But the first three stands out:

 1. Priests are happy because of their Sense of Inner Peace.
 Msgr.
 Rosetti contends, “The strongest predictor of priestly happiness was the priest’s own sense of inner peace.
 Thus, priestly happiness is first and foremost affected by what the man himself brings to the priesthood.
 A man who is happy inside is likely to be a happy priest (pg.
 11).”
 I do believe this applies not only for the priests, but to all of us as well.
 When we have inner peace, we have a better disposition to overcome whatever obstacles that come our way.
 In that sense, we need to establish such a peaceful environment not only in our homes but in our communities as well in order that everyone could have a better disposition in their particular endeavors or “vocations” to say the least.